 1. For stationary use, place the saw in the desired location, directly on a workbench where there is room for handling and proper support of the workpiece.
 The base of the saw has four mounting holes.
-Bolt the base of the miter saw (1) to the work surface (5), using the fastening method as shown in Fig K.
+Bolt the base of the miter saw (1) to the work surface (5), using the fastening method as shown in Fig M.

-Fig. K
+Fig. M

 - 1. Miter saw base

 - Hex head bolt

-- 3. Rubber washer
+- Rubber washer

 - 4. Flat washer

+- 5. Workbench

 - 6. Flat washer

-- 7. Lockwasher
+- Lockwasher

 - 8. Hex nut

 - 9. Jam nut

-NOTE: Mounting hardware is not included with this tool.
+NOTE: The referenced mounting hardware is not included with this tool.
 Bolts, nuts, washers and screws must be purchased separately.

 2. For portable use, place the miter saw on a 3/4 in. thick piece of plywood.
 Bolt the base of the miter saw securely to the plywood using the mounting holes on the base.
 Use C-clamps to clamp this mounting board to a stable work surface at the worksite.
-(Fig. L)
+(Fig. N)

-Fig. L
+Fig. N

-NOTE: If a miter saw stand is used. please follow all instructions shown in that product's instructions for proper mounting.
+NOTE: If a different miter saw stand is used then the stand provided, please follow all instructions shown in that product's instructions for proper mounting.